devkeydet/migrate-powerplatform-build-tools-to-actions/README.md

 `gh actions-importer audit azure-devops --output-dir audit --custom-transformers power-platform.rb`

-This custom transformer only accounts for two task to action conversions.
+This custom transformer sample only accounts for two task to action conversions.
 The sample source Azure DevOps pipeline used was:

 ```yaml
 trigger: none